webOSArchive/webos-docs/docs/bash.md

 ### Developer Tools

 The official Developer Tools allow shell access from a USB-connected PC or Mac, using the command line.
-More information about the Developer Tools can be found at the restored [SDK Archive](http://sdk.webosarchive.com/docs/docs.html#dev-guide/tools.html).
+More information about the Developer Tools can be found at the restored <a href="http://sdk.webosarchive.com/docs/docs.html#dev-guide/tools.html" target="_top">SDK Archive</a>.

 ### SSH Access